log10-io/log10/README.md

 **Note** that your environment should have been setup with google cloud credentials.
 Read more [here](https://cloud.google.com/sdk/gcloud/reference/auth/login) about authenticating.

+## CLI for completions and feedback
+We add CLI to manage your completions and feedback.
+Read more [here](cli_docs.md).

 ## 💬 Community

 We welcome community participation and feedback.
 Please leave an issue, submit a PR or join our [Discord](https://discord.gg/CZQvnuRV94).
 For enterprise use cases, please [contact us](mailto:support@log10.io) to set up a shared slack channel.